BobAubouin/Python_Anesthesia_Simulator/paper/PAS_paper.md

 Input from the community is welcome, in particular to implement physiological models which is not the authors speciality.
 We also hope that the code of the controller tested on PAS will be released in an open-source manner.

 ## Conclusion
 As shown in the available examples included in PAS, many functions are implemented to help furtur resarch on drug control during anesthesia.
-This simulator provide a full pipeline to design and test on a wide variety of scenario multidrugs controller.
+This simulator provide a full pipeline to design and test multidrugs controller on a wide variety of scenarios.

 # Acknowledgements

 This work has been partially supported by the LabEx PERSYVAL-Lab (ANR-11-LABX-0025-01) funded by the *French program Investissement d’avenir*.
-The authors also wants to thanks Mathias Reus for his help on practical Python programming and packaging.
+The authors also wants to thanks Mathias Réus for his help on practical Python programming and packaging.

 # References